South Carolina

 Penalties

-The Director of the South Carolina Department of Insurance may examine and investigate licensees to determine compliance.
-Violations of the Act may result in regulatory action by the Department, including fines and other penalties available under existing insurance regulatory authority.
+The Director of the South Carolina Department of Insurance may examine and investigate licensees to determine compliance with the Act.
+Violations may result in regulatory action by the Department, including:

 Financial Identity Fraud and Identity Theft Protection Act (FIFITPA)